aspittel/coding-cheat-sheets/data_structures/hash_tables.md

 # Hash Tables
 Hash tables are often very efficient data structures.
 They store data using a computed index.
 The function that computes the index is called a hashing function.
 Each item in the hash table has a key and value.
-The biggest difficulty with hashing is collisions, which happens when the hashing function computes the same index for multiple values.
+The biggest difficulty with hashing is collisions, which happen when the hashing function computes the same index for multiple values.
 There are many ways around this, including creating a new key or using arrays to store the values at that index.

 * Dictionaries in Python are an implementation of a hash table.